 If you can’t, you need to start defining what you’re passionate about and what unique skills you want to share with the world.

-Your unique superpowers are the starting point for your personal brand.
+Your unique superpowers are the starting point for your own business and your own personal brand.
 You have to ask yourself:

 - What feels effortless to me?

 - What do people tell me I’m good at?

 - What is something I’m willing to struggle for?